Avocado Toast with Fresh Tomato & Poached Egg

 (Nutrition information is calculated using an ingredient database and should be considered an estimate.)

-It must have been somewhere about nineteen-years-old when the awareness of the avocado entered my life and a regular part of my diet.
-I’m pretty sure that I’d eaten them before then, most likely as an ingredient mashed and incorporated into guacamole.
-And, I remember loving guacamole dip from my earlier Tucson, Arizona days.
+It must have been somewhere about nineteen years old when the awareness of avocado entered my life and became a regular part of my diet.
+I’m sure I’d eaten them before then, but most likely as an ingredient mashed and incorporated into guacamole.
+I remember loving guacamole dip from my earlier Tucson, Arizona, days.
 But honestly, I never really had put two and two together and realized that there was a fruit behind the creamy dip.

 The eldest brother of my (now) husband had brought fresh Hass avocados from sunny southern California as a treat to share with the family during his visit home.